jeremyneveu/m2-npac-grac/chapters/en/04_astrophysical_emissions.md

 Large-scale cosmological simulations indicate that at $z=0$, clusters and filaments encompass ${\sim}\,50\%$ and ${\sim}\,45\%$ of dark matter respectively.
 Taking into account feedback from galaxy winds and jets suggests a more diffuse baryon distribution: ${\sim}\,25\%$ of baryons would be found in clusters, ${\sim}\,45\%$ in filaments and sheets, ${\sim}\,30\%$ in voids {cite:p}`2016MNRAS.457.3024H`.
 :::

-These four types of structure are visible in the disitribution of nearby galaxies.
+These four types of structure are visible in the distribution of nearby galaxies.
 Our galaxy, its neighbour Andromeda at $0.75\,$Mpc and their satellites, such as the Large Magellanic Cloud at $50\,$kpc, form the Local Group.
 As illustrated in
 [](#fig:council-giants), the Local Group is at the heart of the Local Sheet.
 This sheet is a planar structure with a diameter of ${\sim}\,10\,$Mpc, delimiting one side of the Local Void.